All Episodes

 Now, Eiffel offered Palin a rebuttal to what something Biden had just said.

-Uh Eiffel says, Would you like to have an opportunity to answer that before we move on?
+Eiffel says, would you like to have an opportunity to answer that before we move on?

-I may not answer the questions the way that either the moderator or you want to hear, but I'm gonna talk straight to the American people and let them know my track record also.
+I may not answer the questions the way that either the moderator or you want to hear, but I'm going to talk straight to the American people and let them know my track record also.

 As mayor, every year I was in office, I did reduce taxes.

-So you have here uh uh Palin's, you know, maybe basically up yours, Eiffel, and up yours, Biden.
+So you have here Palazzo's, basically up yours, Eiffel, and up yours Biden.

-You know, I I'm through letting Katie Courick tell people who I am.
+You know, I'm through letting Katie Couric tell people who I am.

 I'm through being filtered.

-You may not like the way I answer these questions, but I'm gonna answer these questions to talk to the American people.
+You may not like the way I answer these questions, but I'm going to answer these questions and talk to the American people.

 I just got the numbers on this debate last night, and it's stunning.